turingschool/front-end-curriculum/lessons/module-4/front-end-back-end-connection.md

 fetch(process.env.REACT_APP_BACKEND_URL + '/api/v1/[YOUR ENDPOINT HERE]')
 ```

 _*NOTE:*_ You will have to kill your FE server and restart it.
 This is because, as you read in the documentation, environment variables are embedded into the code during the BUILD of the app, not during the run time.
 So now that we've added a new variable for our development environment, we must start a new build.
 In the development environment, a new build is run every time we run `$ npm start`, so let's do that now.
 Make sure your BE server is already running.

-Check your react app in the browser.
+Check your React app in the browser.
 Hopefully we will still be successfully making our fetch call using the environment variable!

 Questions:
 * How do you add a custom environment variable to a create-react-app?